Officials: Patient arrested after Boston EMT stabbed multiple times in ambulance

 James Hooley, Chief of Boston EMS, says a veteran EMT was transporting an “emotionally disturbed” patient to the hospital when they grew “unruly” in the back of the ambulance, produced a weapon, and went on the attack.

-Hooley says the ambulance driver pulled over outside the courthouse in an effort to curb the attack but the suspect was said to be in possession of pepper spray.
+Hooley says the ambulance driver pulled over outside the courthouse in an effort to curb the attack but Tejeda was said to be in possession of pepper spray.

 “Boston police arrived very quickly and were able to subdue the patient,” Hooley said.
 “One of the officers applied a tourniquet to her leg, as she bleeding heavily at the time.”